Hovdungo

 Season: April-November

-The walk is signposted and partly marked, and it alternates between dirt road, tractor road and clearly visible path.
-Most of the walk is in pine forest before the highest part goes through mountain vegetation with heather and mountain birch.
+The hike is signposted and partially marked, and it alternates between a gravel road, a tractor road and a clearly visible trail.
+Most of the hike is in pine forest before the highest part goes into mountain vegetation with heather and mountain birch.

-From the car park at Vikesland, the tour starts on a soft gravel road.
-After approx. 1 km there is a fork in the road, follow the arrow signs that point you further towards Hovdungo along a tractor road with a good incline.
-After approx. 300 m on the tractor road, you should take a path on the left edge, from here it is a relatively steep climb until you reach Klantadokki, which is the highest point on the trip.
-The last part is slaughtered until one reaches the embankment around Hovdungo, which lies at 780 m above sea level.
+From the parking lot at Vikesland, the hike starts on a gentle gravel road.
+After about 1 km there is a fork in the road, follow the arrow signs that show the way further towards Hovdungo along a tractor road with a good incline.
+After about 300 m on the tractor road, you should turn off onto a path on the left side, from here it is a relatively steep climb until you reach Klantadokki, which is the highest point on the hike.
+The last section is gentle until you reach the hillock around Hovdungo, which is located at 780 m above sea level.
 Here you get a view of the Aurlandsfjord and the surrounding mountains.

-From the stølsvollen, you can walk on for 500 m to the viewpoint Berget 808 m above sea level, where you can look into Vassbygdi towards Aurlandsdalen and get a good overview of the area around Prest, Stegastein and Turlifossen.
-If you want a longer trip, it is possible to continue to Hovdungovarden (1,243 m) or Blåskavlavarden (1,443 m).
+From Stølsvollen you can walk 500 m to the viewpoint Berget 808 m above sea level, where you can see inland towards Vassbygdi towards Aurlandsdalen and get a good overview of the area around Prest, Stegastein and Turlifossen.
+If you want a longer walk, it is possible to continue to Hovdungovarden (1,243 m above sea level) or Blåskavlavarden (1,443 m above sea level).

 PS: Stay on the trail!
-The mountain area has many "joers" (cracks in the ground) which can be difficult to see in the terrain.
-Many of these can be very deep and can be fatal to fall into.
+The mountain area has many "joers" (cracks in the ground) that can be difficult to see in the terrain.
+Many of these can be very deep and can be life-threatening to fall into.

-Good trip!
-We hope you will enjoy one of the most beautiful fjord areas in the world, and help us take care of nature here.
-See point below
+Have a good trip!
+We hope you will enjoy one of the most beautiful fjord areas in the world, and help us preserve the nature here.
+See the points below

 Untraceable traffic